locationtech/udig-platform/docs/user/en/Setting a hotlink.rst

 #.
 Press the :guilabel:`Edit...` button, a dialog will be provided to input details
 #.
 Press the :guilabel:`Commit` button to write this change out as the hotlink is stored in the assigned attribute

-**Note:** For `Action` hotlinks, the marker '{0}' should be used in the action string for replacement with the attribute's value.

 A sample dataset is provided:

 - Try out **australia.shp**
-- File, Web and Action hotlinks are already defined

 **Related tasks**